 Silicon nitride welding rod is a man-made compound synthesized through several different chemical reaction methods.
-Due to the even performance in high temperatures, Si3N4 is a commonly used ceramic material in the metallurgical industry.
+Due to its even performance in high temperatures, Si3N4 is a commonly used ceramic material in the metallurgical industry.
 It has excellent thermal shock resistance due to the microstructure.
 The creep and oxidation resistance of Si3N4 is also superior, its low thermal conductivity and high wear resistance also make it an outstanding material that can withstand conditions of most industrial applications.

 |Compressive Strength||3000 MPa|

 |Fracture Toughness KIc||6.5 MPa m^1/2|

 |Hardness Vickers (HV 1)||16 GPa|

 |Thermal Expansion (20–100°C)||2*10-6/K|

 |Resistivity at 800°C||10^7 Ωcm|